-t is clear that there cannot be a conflict without its cause.
+It is clear that there cannot be a conflict without its cause.
 The following are some of the causes of conflict and violence.

 - (i) Inequality: It is inequality between groups rather than individuals that increase the prospects of violent conflicts.
 Where the society is divided into two predominant groups, growing inequality between them leads to conflicts. - (ii) State collapse: Collapse is rarely sudden.
 It takes a long process that is characterised by a corrupt government. - (iii) Economic decline and economic shock: Continuous economic decline plays a major part in state collapse and conflict.
-For Violence is a behaviour or treatment in which physical force is exerted.
-The force is exerted with the purpose of causing damage, injury or even death to the victim(s).
-Violence takes many forms, some of them being: example, hyperinflation may lead to violence and the overthrow of the government. - (iv) History: Many conflicts occur where there is a tradition of resolving problems by violent means.
-Political violence is entrenched and the instruments of the state such as the army, the police and the judiciary sustain the process.

-- (v) Scarcity of resources: There is likely to be conflict where people struggle for the few natural resources.
+For example, hyper inflation may lead to violence and the overthrow of the government. - (iv) History: Many conflicts occur where there is a tradition of resolving problems by violent means.
+Political violence is entrenched and the instruments of the state such as the army, the police and the judiciary sustain the process. - (v) Scarcity of resources: There is likely to be conflict where people struggle for the few natural resources.
 For example, pastoralist communities sometimes engage in conflicts because of grazing areas. - (vi) Unemployment and illiteracy: Countries with high level of unemployment among the youth face a higher risk of conflicts.
-The situation is the same where male or female education levels are different - (vii) The abuse of ethnicity: Negative political remarks based on ethnicity promote ethnic hatred.
-This may lead to conflicts and violence to one group. - (viii) Availability of arms: Availability of small arms is a major factor in sustaining and fueling conflicts.
+The situation is the same where male or female education levels are different. - (vii) The abuse of ethnicity: Negative political remarks based on ethnicity promote ethnic hatred.
+This may lead to conflicts and violence to one group.

+- (viii) Availability of arms: Availability of small arms is a major factor in sustaining and fuelling conflicts.
 Easy access to fire arms will lead to armed conflicts and violence just as the way it is in South Sudan, DRC and Nigeria. - (ix) The conflict cycle: The greatest risks occur when a fragile peace is not properly consolidated.
-A non-resolved conflict keeps on rotating. - (x) Inadequate and inappropriate mediation: If the conflict is not properly resolved through mediation it can reoccur.
+A non resolved conflict keeps on rotating. - (x) Inadequate and inappropriate mediation: If the conflict is not properly resolved through mediation it can reoccur.